Sugar Land Parental Alienation Lawyer

 - The child calls the alienated parent a liar or other hurtful names.

-What are the Legal Consequences of Parental Alienation in Texas?
+Legal Consequences of Parental Alienation in Texas

 Parental alienation is a serious issue in family law cases, especially where child custody and visitation are involved.
 In Texas, the courts are focused on the best interests of the child when determining custody arrangements.
 If parental alienation is proven, it can significantly influence the outcome of your case.
 The courts may intervene and adjust custody orders to protect the child’s relationship with both parents.